-82. DSM 5 Criterion C: (Assessor uses judgement): The respondent has anorexia nervosa (SCREEN) or bulimia nervosa (SCREEN), or related subthreshold disorder.
+82. DSM 5 Criterion C: (Assessor uses judgement): The respondent has anorexia nervosa (SCREEN) or bulimia nervosa (SCREEN), or related disorder, and there is evidence of a disturbance in the way the individual experiences their body weight or shape.
 (Yes/No/NA)